-providing high quality teaching for all children

-- assessing pupil's needs and planning appropriate adjustments, interventions and support to match the outcomes identified for the pupil (in liaison with the SENDCo, parents and pupil) - regularly reviewing the impact of these adjustments, interventions and support - including pupils with SEND in the classroom, through providing an appropriately differentiated curriculum. - retaining responsibility for the child, including working with the child on a daily basis - making themselves aware of the school's SEND policy and procedures for identification, monitoring and supporting pupils with SEND - directly liaising with parents of children with SEND.
+- providing high quality teaching for all children - ensuring there is adequate opportunity to work on agreed SMART targets which are genuinely 'additional to' or 'different from' those provided as part of the differentiated curriculum - assessing pupil's needs and planning appropriate adjustments, interventions and support to match the outcomes identified for the pupil (in liaison with the SENDCo, parents and pupil) - regularly reviewing the impact of these adjustments, interventions and support - including pupils with SEND in the classroom, through providing an appropriately differentiated curriculum. - Ensuring effective use of resources, including TA support, to maximise outcomes for pupils - retaining responsibility for the child, including working with the child on a daily basis - making themselves aware of the school's SEND policy and procedures for identification, monitoring and supporting pupils with SEND - directly liaising with parents of children with SEND.

-TAs should:
+TAs are expected to: